urbit/docs/concepts/azimuth.md

 +++
 Azimuth is a general-purpose public-key infrastructure (PKI) on the Ethereum blockchain, used as a platform for Urbit identities that we call _points_.
 You need a point to use the Arvo network.

-The primary way to interact with Azimuth is through our [Bridge](https://github.com/urbit/bridge) application and the node libraries that it depends on, azimuth-js and keygen-js.
-Take a look at the source and play around or see [Getting Started](/docs/getting-started).
+The primary way to interact with Azimuth is through our [Bridge](https://github.com/urbit/bridge) application and the node libraries that it depends on, [azimuth-js](https://github.com/urbit/azimuth-js) and [urbit-key-generation](https://github.com/urbit/urbit-key-generation).
+Take a look at the source and play around, or see [Getting Started](/docs/getting-started).

 ## Arvo vs. Azimuth

 Urbit is a project, not a single computer system.
-It has three components: Arvo, the operating system; Azimuth, the identity system; and Aegean, the pattern for creating software experiences for individual Urbit communities.
+It has three components: Arvo, the operating system; Azimuth, the identity system; and Landscape, the pattern for creating software experiences for individual Urbit communities.
 Let's compare the first two.

 **Arvo** is an operating system that provides the software for a personal server.
 These personal servers together constitute the peer-to-peer Arvo network.
 To make this network work on the social level, Arvo is built to work with a system of scarce and immutable identities.